lekaneniola476-commits/four-card-feature-section-master/README.md

 # Frontend Mentor - Four card feature section solution

-This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This challenge helped me practice building responsive layouts using semantic HTML and CSS while improving my understanding of Flexbox and responsive design.
 ## Table of contents

 - [Overview](#overview)